“I was going to die. There’s a cliche that goes ‘Alcoholism is a cowards suicide’ and that pretty much summed me up.” Neal Hunt [Artist Manager]

 - Books and podcasts can be great to learn more about how other people have overcome addiction and problematic substance use.
 These stories might help inspire or motivate you to get on top of your drinking/drug-use.

-- See a GP to discuss the impact drink and drugs is having on your life and explore support options.
-(Aussie residents are also eligible for the Mental Health Care Plan, which can save you a good chunk of money off sessions with a registered psychologist)
+- See (or encourage someone to see) a GP to discuss the impact drink and drugs might be having on your life and explore support options.
+(Aussie residents are also eligible for the Mental Health Care Plan, which can save you a good chunk of money off sessions with a registered psychologist).

 - Find a mental health practitioner that’s right for you (ask around, get on Google, or ask your GP for recommendations)